 Balanitis is an inflammation of the head or foreskin of the penis that can produce a thick, white buildup of discharge in skin folds.

-About 5 percent of people with penises are affected by balanitis, which is more common in uncircumcised penises and can be caused by slacking on penile hygiene.
+About 5 percent of penises are affected by balanitis, which is more common in uncircumcised penises and can be caused by slacking on penile hygiene.
 It can also be the result of diabetes or a sexually transmitted infection, including HIV.